libremfg/rhize-docs/content/how-to/bpmn/tune-performance.md

 ## Observe JSON size

-Each element in a BPMN workflow is passing, evaluating, or transforming a JSON body.
+Each element in a BPMN workflow passes, evaluates, or transforms a JSON body.
-If that body contains unnecessary fields, the workflow has inefficiencies.
+Any unnecessary fields occupy unneccessary space in the {{< abbr "process variable context" >}}.
-However, its hard for a human to reason about the size of a JSON object without a tool to provide measurements and context.
+However, its hard for a human to reason about the size of the inflight payload without a tool to provide measurements and context.

-Once you can visualize the memory footprint of a JSON body, it's easier to find places where you can reduce the in-flight payload size.
+It's easier to find places to reduce the in-flight payload size if you can visualize its memory footprint.
 We recommend the [JSON site analyzer](https://www.debugbear.com/json-size-analyzer), which presents a flame graph of the memory used by the objects in a JSON data structure.